meilisearch/docs-scraper/README.md

 ### Run your MeiliSearch Instance

 First of all, you need to run your own MeiliSearch instance.
-This scraper will crawl your website and automatically index its content in MeiliSearch.<br>
+This scraper will scrap your website and automatically index its content in MeiliSearch.<br>
 MeiliSearch is open-source and can run on your own server! 😄

 **Without running a MeiliSearch instance, the scraper will not work.**